 Here are clubs and music venues The Dooleys have played at from 1967 through the present day.
 Locations are in Chicago unless otherwise indicated.

 The Abbey – This multi-roomed establishment on Grace Street just off Elston Avenue owned and operated by the Looney Family.
-The music room had a nice sized recessed stage elevated about four feet off the main floor.
+The main room had a nice sized recessed stage elevated about four feet off the main floor.
 We played numerous shows here in the 80s and 90s.

 Andy’s – Near north side long-running jazz club.
 We played here a few times in the 80s.

 Arthur Cutten’s – On Van Buren and LaSalle, watering hole for floor traders and brokers and workers from the Chicago Board of Trade and Chicago Board Options Exchange across the street.

 The Backroom – Rush Street club where Joe, Bill and Jim performed in the late 1960s.

 The Barbarossa – Located at 1117 N. Dearborn Street on the ground floor of a hotel.
 This cozy and friendly folk music nightclub had good sightlines and a great vibe to it.
 As you walked in, on your right you would pass the narrow bar that had six or seven barstools.
 In the main area the audience was seated at compact cocktail tables clustered directly in front of and off to the side of the raised stage.
 Above the bar was a small balcony that would hold a dozen or so people.